wxwang0104/Quantized_ResNet/README.md

 The original feature maps (32-bit Float Tensor) are quantized to 2-bit representation:
 <img src="act.png" width="300">

-By introducing PACT activation the clipping threshold applied on feature maps can be trained.
+By introducing PACT activation, the clipping threshold applied on feature maps can be trained.
 More details can be found in models/resent_cifar_pact.py

 # Validation accuracy (baseline)